The Federal Government Battery Rebate: What We Know (And What You Can Do Now)

 Your Next Steps

 A lot of pent-up demand exists for a federal government battery rebate in Australia.
-That is why we expect (good) installers to be very thin on the ground if Labor returns to power once the calendar flips over to July 1.
+That is why we expect (good) installers to be very thin on the ground once the calendar flips over to July 1.
 And sadly, we’re already seeing some shonky advertising misrepresenting the Cheaper Home Batteries Program, confusing and misleading people.

-- If you don’t yet have panels, getting a quote now for a solar system.
+- If you don’t yet have panels and aren’t certain you want a battery right away, get a quote now for a solar system.
 Talk to the installer about your intentions, and install solar immediately.
-This way you’ve established a relationship with a company who may install your home battery down the track.
-You’ll benefit from solar savings earlier than you otherwise would.
+This way, you’ve established a relationship with a company that may install your home battery down the track.
+You’ll also benefit from solar savings earlier than you otherwise would.

-- Subscribing to the SolarQuotes weekly newsletter for updates.
+- Subscribe to the SolarQuotes weekly newsletter for updates.

-If you want a good-quality home battery and professional installation at a reasonable price, we of course recommend getting quotes via SolarQuotes.
-We only allow verified installers into the SolarQuotes network who we would trust to install systems on our own homes, and that have your best interests at heart.
-Another benefit of arranging a solar/battery installation via SolarQuotes is the additional peace of mind our unique Good Installer Guarantee offers.
+If you want a good-quality home battery and professional installation at a reasonable price, we — of course — recommend getting quotes via SolarQuotes.
+We only allow verified installers into the SolarQuotes network who we know do quality work and who we would trust to install systems on our own homes.
+Another benefit of arranging a solar/battery installation through SolarQuotes is the peace of mind our unique Good Installer Guarantee offers.